-This Salsa Verde White Chicken Chili combines smoky green chiles, chicken and beans to make a comforting soup that’s easy to make in the pressure cooker.
+This Salsa Verde White Chicken Chili combines smoky hatch green chiles, chicken and beans to make a comforting soup that’s easy to make in the pressure cooker.

 Who Doesn’t Love Soup?